Seventh-day Adventist theology: Millerism

 Miller originally resisted being too specific about the exact time of Christ's return.
-Eventually, though, his message "about the year 1843" morphed into sometime between March 21, 1843 and March 21, 1844.
+Eventually, though, his message "about the year 1843" morphed into sometime between March 21, 1843, and March 21, 1844.
 Although this time passed, the spring disappointment did not greatly affect the movement.
 Then, S.S.
 Snow argued that the Day of Atonement, which fell on October 22 in 1844, would be the day that Christ would come.
-At first, Miller and Himes were reluctant to accept this date, however by October 6, they both came out in support of the 22nd of October.
+At first, Miller and Himes were reluctant to accept this date, however by October 6, they both came out in support of 22 October.
 With the expectation of the Second Advent at an all-time high, October 22, 1844, was the climax of Millerism.
 The day arrived and went, thus encouraging scoffers and fearful, and leaving the Millerites in total disarray.
 Whereas once the movement knew exactly where it was going, it was now in a state of uncertainty and in a state of crisis.